FISH-EATING, AND WHY AVOID ALMOST ALL FISH TODAY

 On a sweltering, overcast day in August, the smell of excrement is overpowering.
 After seeing dead fish on the surface, Chen, 45, wades barefoot into his murky pond to open a pipe that adds fresh water from a nearby canal.
 Exporters buy his fish to sell to U.S. companies.

 Yang Shuiquan, chairman of a government-sponsored tilapia aquaculture association in Lianjiang, 200 kilometers from Yangjiang, says he discourages using feces as food because it contaminates water and makes fish more susceptible to diseases.
-He says a growing number of Guangdong farmers adopt that practice anyway because of fierce competition.
+He says a growing number of Guangdong farmers are adopting that practice anyway because of fierce competition.

 “Many farmers have switched to feces and have stopped using commercial feed,” he says.